{{org_field_logo}}

 End of Probation Review (Month 6)

 A final probation review is conducted to assess the employee’s overall performance, competence, and suitability for continued employment.
-This review includes feedback from supervisors, colleagues, and individuals receiving care.
+This review will consider evidence including supervision records, competency assessments, attendance, conduct, training completion, registration progress where relevant, quality of record keeping, observed practice, and feedback from supervisors, colleagues and, where appropriate and available, people experiencing care or their representatives.

 Based on the review, the following outcomes are possible: